-- Eat a low-carb diet that is especially high in protein, such as from fish, meats like lamb, veal, mutton, eggs and other animal sources.
+- Eat a low-carb diet that is especially high in protein, such as from fish, lamb, veal, mutton, eggs and other animal sources.

 - Eat less carbohydrates and sugar, such as from fruit and grains.
 Eat full-fat dairy in moderation.
 Avoid peanuts, corns, legumes, beans and grains most of the time.

 - Do aerobic exercises regularly, such as running, jogging or cycling.

 Even though the dietary recommendations above might seem restrictive, some flexibility is allowed on the blood type diet.
 You can think of blood type plans as”suggestions” but also include some foods that are limited according to your blood type in moderate or small amounts.